 April 5th, the American sealer Nania finds the marooned British seamen who are unaware that the US and Britain are at war.
 On finding this out the British crew seize the Nania and maroon Captain Barnard and the American sailors.

 October, Napoleon’s forces retreat from the Iberian Peninsular.

-1814 – British sealers and whalers, Admiral Colpoys, Diana and Recovery visit the Falkland Islands and South Georgia.
+1814 – British sealers and whalers, Admiral Colpoys, Diana and Recovery visit the Falkland Islands.

-The Provinces of the old Viceroyalty descend into a series of civil and internecine wars that will last until 1876.
+The Provinces of the old Viceroyalty descend into a series of civil and internecine wars.

 January 14th, Charles IV renounces his rights to the Spanish throne in favour of Ferdinand.

 March, Ferdinand VII, King of Spain, re-enters his country and takes up his throne.
 Napoleon abdicates.